With countless probiotic and gut health supplements available, determining which ones deliver the best results can be challenging.

 Seed vs. Ritual Synbiotic: Benefits

-In general, both Seed and Ritual Synbiotic may provide the following benefits:
+Both Seed and Ritual Synbiotic may provide these benefits:

 - Improved gut barrier function

-Some specific benefits from Seed that you may not get from Ritual Synbiotic are:
+Specific benefits from Seed that may not occur with Ritual Synbiotic include:

 - Skin health